The best of Bela, just smaller

 - Bela Mini assembly

-Thanks to the power and design of the PocketBeagle, Bela Mini has the same level of low-latency capability as Bela.
+Thanks to the power and design of the PocketBeagle, Bela Mini has the same level low-latency performance as Bela.
 It’s also fully compatible with the Bela software, including our browser-based IDE.

 Bela Mini has the following hardware features: